-Through its own efforts Zimbabwe has managed to clear the 1.5 km2 Kariba Power Station minefield, and numerous others inland which were unfortunately not recorded.
-With assistance from the USA government we cleared the Victoria Falls to Mlibizi minefield (286) km2.
-However, the support dried or was abruptly stopped after one and half years of operation leaving the Zimbabwean government to complete the clearance on its own, an operation that lasted a total of seven years.
+With assistance from the USA government we cleared the Victoria Falls to Mlibizi minefield (286) km.
+However, the support dried up or was abruptly stopped after one and half years of operation leaving the Zimbabwean government to complete the clearance on its own, an operation that lasted a total of seven years.
 The EU also funded, during the same period, for the clearance of Musengezi-Rwenya minefield by commercial deminers.
 Again when funding abruptly dried up, the deminers left, leaving the job uncompleted and no quality assurance was done as a result the area cannot be considered safe.

 The mines have caused untold suffering to the communities living in those areas.
 They are unable to carryout economic activities such as farming and in same cases their livestock constantly detonate mines killed or badly injured that the only solution will be to kill.
 Since 1980 a total of 1550 people were reported killed or maimed and 120 000 livestock killed.
 The areas where the minefields were laid are remote therefore some casualties go unreported.
 The communities are denied a total of 45 700 ha of productive land.
-Tourism has also been affected especially by Sango Border_Post to Crooks Corner minefield where a tripartite of South Africa, Mozambique and_Zimbabwe Game Park was established.
+Tourism has also been affected especially by Sango Border\Post to Crooks Corner minefield where a tripartite of South Africa, Mozambique and Zimbabwe

+Game Park was established.
 The operation of this park is affected by the presence of mines on the Zimbabwean side.

 Zimbabwe established a National Mine Action Authority (NAMAZ) through an Act of Parliament, Anti-Personnel Mines (Prohibition) Act Chapter 11:19 which is responsible for the general policy direction of mine action activities in the country.
 The Zimbabwe Mine Action Centre (ZIMAC) is responsible for the planing and co-ordination of all mine action activities in the country.
 Currently demining activities are undertaken by military engineers.
 A Squadron of six (6) officers and 132 men (10 supporting staff) are currently deployed on humanitarian military demining.
 Extensive mine risk education is carried out in the affected areas.
 A total of 25 000 people have been reached from 2004.
-These people include community leaders but most of them are woman and youth.
+These people include community leaders but most of them were woman and youth.

 In carrying out the demining operations, both mechanical and manual means were applied.
-Safe lanes were opened first by driving a bulldozer across the minefield with its blade raised thereby detonating some mines.
-This process is repeated at least three times to ascertain the number of lanes within that minefield.
+Safe lanes are opened first by driving a bulldozer across the minefield with its blade raised thereby detonating some mines.
+This process is repeated at least three times to ascertain the number of lane within that minefield.
 A survey team would then move in with mine detectors carrying out manual clearance of the safe lanes.
 The safe lanes opened would then be the base line for the subsequent manual demining operation.
-Once the survey team finished the manual clearance of the lane, the dozer then removes the top soil and vegetation of the lane.
-De-mining teams clear the areas between the safe lanes using the safe lanes as the starting lines